 With some shops reopening this week in Germany it seems there’s finally some light at the end of the proverbial tunnel.
 Nevertheless, it seems homeworking and other precautions will continue for a while longer…

-Here are 10 smart tips and strategies for navigating the choppy waters ahead.
+Here are 10 smart tips with practical examples for navigating the choppy waters ahead.

 - Establish a routine.

 I’m fairly sure you’ve already done this.
 If not, you wouldn’t have made it this far.
 A routine will give you much needed stability – make it a priority to connect to stabilizing things and people.
 If you don’t already have a regular daily routine, make one ASAP (lunch at 12.30, bed at 11.00, etc.).
 No worries if some days look different from others – you can always go back to it.
 Structure is your new best friend!

 Think of something enjoyable you started doing a while back but got dropped at some point.
 You may not even remember why.
 No matter – pick it back up.
 I restarted a interview Webseries and I’m having more fun with this this time round.
 Perhaps the timing is now right for you too?